TannerNelson16/sprinkler_controller/README.md

 ```
 Once micropython has been successfully installed on the board, download the files in the repository navigate to it's folder.

 Open the controller.py file using vi, nano, or another editor of your choice and change the ssid, wifi password, mqtt broker ip address, mqtt username, and mqtt password.
-(If you don't want the MQTT Integration, let me know and I can modify the code to accomodate that)

 Once this is complete, save the file and run the following commands:
 ```